nathan130200/FixProcessList/README.md

 - The flags can be combined for example `Kind="ByNameExact, First"` the program will understand that you are looking for the process with that EXACT name and ONLY the FIRST occurrence.

 - The `Name` attribute, will better describe what rule does.
 Useful for error reporting/diagnostics.
 It's a OPTIONAL attribute.
-If not defined, will name all rules by `count of rules++`
+If not defined, will name all rules by `Rule 1`, `Rule 2`, `Rule n`, `...`

 Each `Param` is a set of params required for that filter.
 First param is filter in fact, process name or regex.